franciscovillaescusa/CAMELS/docs/source/Lya.rst

    # num       the simulation snapshot number as an integer (you should not pad numbers 0 through 9 for num)
    # base      the directory that the SPECTRA_0## directory is located in
    # savefile  the name of the spectra file (they are all "Lya-spectra.hdf5")
-   # label     an identifier for your spectra, this is usually unimportant
+   # label     an identifier for your spectra (this is usually unimportant)

-It is important to note that when given the information above, the code is looking for ``base/SPECTRA_0num/Lya-spectra.hdf5`` (where ``num`` is padded automatically with a 0 by the code if num is 0 through 9).
-Because of this the user is cautioned to ensure that the spectra file remains in a directory called ``SPECTRA_0num`` if they restructured the snapshot data after download or downloaded just the spectra file.
+It is important to note that when given the information above, the code is looking for ``base/SPECTRA_0num/savefile`` (where ``num`` is padded automatically with a 0 by the code if num is 0 through 9).
+Because of this the user is cautioned to ensure that the spectra file remains in a directory called ``SPECTRA_0num``.
+This will not be a problem unless you restructure the snapshot data after download or downloaded just the spectra file.

 Once the data is loaded in, the user can retrieve optical depths for one or all of the spectral lines in the file:

 .. code::  python

    from fake_spectra.plot_spectra import PlottingSpectra import numpy as np